-The Traditional Photography in the portfolio section are images mostly published as a limited edition art work and are showing their information under the redgallerydoor.com click through link in the portfolio section.
+The Traditional Photography in the portfolio section are images mostly published as a limited edition art work.
 These images are made in MF and shot with my all time favorite tool; the Pentax 6×7.
 Using low ISO B&W film by Ilford, Agfa and Kodak with a manipulated/altered development process.
 These works are offered in a 3 tier pricing structure, increasing in price after each third of the edition sells out, and are progressively priced as the edition sells out.

-The Recent Photography and Collage section work is available in custom sizes.
+The Recent Photography section work is available in custom sizes, unless it is a limited edition.
 My photography work at this juncture is focused on high resolution photography work with image files often over 1GB in size, created optically and in traditional photography terms.
 The difference again in good imagery is defined by the quality of the lens, more than the recording media applied, be it sensors or film.
 To this day, I apply Pentax as my go to choice of camera in various conceptions, after dragging P67 through the world in my younger years, I never had a bad experience with this fine camera system.
 These works are priced by size if it is a custom order, please inquire about details.

 My standard process today is to create oversize capture files in the highest possible resolution, mostly classic lenses, collected lenses from the film days, 35 to MF technology.
 It allows me to create massive files, in an elaborate capture technique, processed with standard dark room type techniques, as my images created solely at the moment of capture.
 All my photography work content is created at the moment of exposure and not in post-production, after all you are dealing with a very traditional photographer, who grew up with the curse of HCB on my shoulders for a long time.